Domenico Ottomano: Later life and death

 The ship which he boarded from Venice to Ancona was shipwrecked and he ended up in Ragusa before making his way to Ravenna, from where he visited the Sanctuary of Our Lady of Loreto.
 He returned to Rome on the same day that Clement IX died, and at this point he abandoned his political aspirations and became a priest.
 He celebrated his first Mass at the Basilica of Saint Paul Outside the Walls and for the next five years he lived a reclusive life in Rome, where he studied the Summa Theologica by Thomas Aquinas.

-He wanted to become a missionary and made a request to his superiors to be sent 'to anywhere in the world', with a preference of Armenia.
+He wanted to become a missionary and made a request to his superiors to be sent 'anywhere in the world', with a preference for Armenia.
 Instead, on 4 July 1675 he was appointed as Prior of the Porto Salvo Church in Valletta and vicar general of the Dominicans in Malta.
 Accompanied by Terracusa, he returned to Malta via Naples and Sicily on 28 March 1676; at the time of their arrival, the island was in the midst of the deadliest plague epidemic in its history.
 He made efforts to assist those stricken by the disease, but he fell ill himself shortly afterwards.
 Grand Master Cotoner accommodated him in a palace in Senglea under the care of his own personal doctor, but he died on 25 October 1676 at the age of 34.
 He was given an elaborate funeral at the Porto Salvo church, where he was also buried.